Victim programs heal, allow survivors to seek justice

 In California, the strength of this community enables Restorative Justice practices to thrive, by sharing a common goal of giving victims the opportunity for their voices to be heard and for incarcerated men and women to fully understand the consequences of their actions.

-The inspiration for one of CDCR’s most gripping examples of this was born after the fall of the Berlin Wall, in the late 1980s.
+The inspiration for one of CDCR’s most gripping examples was born after the fall of the Berlin Wall.

-It was then that Jacobus Verduin of Holland returned to a village in Germany, 400 miles from the Dutch border, to confront the former German officers who held him captive during World War II.
+In the late 1980s, Jacobus Verduin of Holland returned to a village in Germany, 400 miles from the Dutch border.
+His purposes was to confront the former German officers who held him captive during World War II.

 When the Russians invaded Germany in the 1940s, Verduin knew just enough Russian to convince invading soldiers of his Netherlands heritage and escape to return home.
 Around 50 years later, he returned, not to seek vengeance, but peace.

-“Apologies were made, forgiveness was expressed, and he came back a different human being,” his son, Jacques Verduin, said during a recent interview.
+“Apologies were made, forgiveness was expressed.
+He came back a different human being,” his son, Jacques Verduin, said during a recent interview.

 Jacques said his father’s journey inspired his own career path, which included a Masters in psychology at Antioch University and 24 years of providing program services to California’s incarcerated population.